Clinical Laboratory Scientist Training Program

 - Hematology - 8 weeks

 - Serology/Immunology - 1 week

 - Serology/Molecular Biology - 3 weeks

 - Phlebotomy - 1 week

 - Urinalysis - 4 weeks

-- The applicant must possess a baccalaureate degree and have maintained a 2.8 grade point average.
+- The applicant must possess a baccalaureate degree.

 - The applicant must meet the requirements for a California Trainee License to include but not limited to:

-- 16 semester or equivalent quarter units of chemistry, including instruction in analytical and biological chemistry
+- 16 semester or equivalent quarter units of chemistry, which must include clinical chemistry OR analytical and biochemistry

 - 18 semester or equivalent quarter units of biological science, including instruction in hematology, immunology, and medical microbiology which may include bacteriology, mycology, virology and parasitology